-When the original was written at a whopping 8 minutes 38 seconds, some radio stations in the United States refused to play it because of a policy limiting airplay to 3:30.
+When the original was released at a whopping 8:32, some radio stations in the United States refused to play it because of a policy limiting airplay to 3:30.
 Some interpret the song as a protest against this policy.
-When Madonna covered the song many years later she cut huge swathes of the song, ironically to make it more radio friendly, to 4:34 on the album and under 4 minutes for the radio edit. (thanks, Anton - Cambridge, England)
+When Madonna covered the song many years later, she cut huge swathes of the song, ironically to make it more radio friendly, to 4:34 on the album and under 4 minutes for the radio edit.

 Fans still make the occasional pilgrimage to the spot of the plane crash that inspired this song.
 See the memorial at the site in Song Images

-The song starts in mono, and gradually goes to stereo over its 8 and a half minutes.
+The song starts in mono, and gradually goes to stereo over its eight-and-a-half minutes.
 This was done to represent going from the monaural era into the age of stereo.

 Contrary to local lore, McLean neither wrote "American Pie" on cocktail napkins at the Tin and Lint in Saratoga Springs, New York, nor debuted it on stage at Caffe Lena, a famous coffeehouse around the corner from the bar.
 Speaking to Saratoga newspaper The Post-Star in November 2011, McLean disclosed that he penned the song in Philadelphia and performed it for the first time at Temple University, where he was billed to perform with Laura Nyro.
 "I have heard this for years.
 I guess you can't really control these things, but these are both not true.
 That is from the horse's mouth that's exactly what happened," McLean said.
 "Unfortunately Caffe Lena or Saratoga Springs - neither of those places can lay claim to anything with regard to 'American Pie.'"